poketoff/phammer/README.md

 If you encounter problems run the following commands:
 ----------------------------------------------------
-pip install colorama
-pip install progressbar
+pip install colorama; pip install progressbar

 ######################################################